Fellow-Consulting-AG/docapp-docs/docs/en/docbits/table-extraction/advanced-settings.md

 If you want to combine all the rows above the grouped attribute, check the box here.

 In this example, the table starts with a row that is above all other information but also needs to be extracted along with the information below it.
-It could be that Docbits (DOC²) extracts this row as an additional row and the grouping of the information, e.g. by position, does not work properly.
+It could be that DocBits (DOC²) extracts this row as an additional row and the grouping of the information, e.g. by position, does not work properly.

 ![Reverse Grouping](/_images/docbits/Table-Extraction/8-Advanced settings/Image_43_rev_grouping1.png){ loading=lazy }
 ![Reverse Grouping](/_images/docbits/Table-Extraction/8-Advanced settings/Image_44_rev_grouping2.png){ loading=lazy }